Local intersections of Lagrangian manifolds correspond to catastrophe theory: Concluding remarks and application to boundary value problems of symplectic maps

 Two parameter dependent boundary value problems for symplectic maps are {\em equivalent} at a solution if and only if their corresponding parameter-dependent Lagrangian contact problems in $Z \times Z'$ are contact equivalent.
 Therefore, \cref{rem:RelationToCatastropheTheory} applies to parameter-dependent boundary value problems for symplectic maps and relates the problem to classical catastrophe theory.
 For this also notice that small perturbations of the corresponding catastrophe theory problems relate to perturbations of the Lagrangian contact problems which can still be interpreted as boundary value problems for symplectic maps.
 Indeed, we obtain a rigorous framework for the work done in \cite{bifurHampaper}, i.e.\ the analysis of bifurcations in boundary value problems for symplectic maps.
-In particular, \cref{thm:EQParamFamilies} fills a gap in the argumentation of proposition 2.1 in \cite{bifurHampaper}. \begin{example} Singularities in conjugate loci can be viewed as singularities of exponential maps.
+In particular, \cref{thm:EQParamFamilies} fills a gap in the argumentation of proposition 2.1 in \cite{bifurHampaper}.
+Implications for numerical computations of bifurcation diagrams are explained in \cite{numericalPaperShort,numericalPaper,PhDThesis} and illustrated in \cref{fig:CatastrophiesBreak}.

+\begin{example} Singularities in conjugate loci can be viewed as singularities of exponential maps.
 Interpreting exponential maps as Lagrangian maps \cite{Janeczko1995}, the singularities can be classified via generating families up to stably $R^+$-equivalence \cite[p.304]{Arnold2012}.
 Alternatively, elements of conjugate loci can be interpreted as singularities of boundary value problems for exponential maps.
 Using a slightly different notion to identify the singularities, elements in the conjugate loci correspond to map germs up to right equivalence with certain symmetries \cite{obstructionPaper}. \end{example}